Eagle Island is water accessible only. There are several moorings available for personal watercraft.

 Is there food available?

 There is NO food for sale on Eagle Island.
-The Trading Post in The Welcome Center is closed for the season. so it is advised to bring one's own water this year.
 There are several picnic areas with tables available for use stationed around the island.
 No fires are allowed anywhere on the island.

 Can I bring my dog?

 Eagle Island is a Maine State Park and the rules governing all State Parks apply to Eagle Island.
 They can be found by visiting the State of Maine Bureau of Parks and Lands website.